davide-giacomini/omnidirectional-robot-odometry/README.md

 ## Reset Service

-We were asked to define a service for resetting the odometry to any given pose (x,y,&theta;).
+I was asked to define a service for resetting the odometry to any given pose (x,y,&theta;).
 The file `ResetOdometry.srv` under the [srv/](src/omnidirectional_robot_odometry/srv/) folder defines a service called `/reset_odometry` that takes as input the x, y and &theta;.
 The function `ComputeOdometry::reset_odometry` in [compute_odometry.cpp](src/omnidirectional_robot_odometry/src/compute_odometry.cpp.cpp) takes as input the pose given and resets even at runtime the odometry.

 ## Integration Method Selector

-We were finally required to use dynamic reconfigure to select the odometry integration method (either Euler or Runge-Kutta).
+I was finally required to use dynamic reconfigure to select the odometry integration method (either Euler or Runge-Kutta).
 The reconfiguration is defined in `parameters.cfg`, under the folder [cfg/](src/omnidirectional_robot_odometry/cfg/).
 The constants "Euler" and "RK" are then used in [compute_odometry.cpp](src/omnidirectional_robot_odometry/src/compute_odometry.cpp) for deciding the integration method at runtime.

-## Authors
+## Author

 - Davide Giacomini ([GitHub](https://github.com/davide-giacomini), [Linkedin](https://www.linkedin.com/in/davide-giacomini/), [email](mailto://giacomini.davide@outlook.com))